-After a talk with his wife, Akikazu starts a desperate search for Kanako using any means, in the hope of getting his "ideal" family back in place (although the very reason of the family breakup was because of his problematic personality and violent behaviors).
-Following tracks of her past and present (that involved her so-called friends like Ogata or the unnamed narrator), and talking to her classmates (like Nagano and Emi) he starts to get to know his daughter and learns that she has a mysterious secret life.
+After a talk with his wife, Akikazu starts a desperate search for Kanako using any means, in the hope of getting his "ideal" family back in place (although the very reason the family broke up was because of his problematic personality and violent behavior).
+Following the tracks of her past and present (that involved her so-called friends like Ogata or the unnamed narrator), and talks to her classmates (like Nagano and Emi), he starts to get to know his daughter and learns that she has a mysterious secret life.

 As he enters a world of despair, guilt, dark secrets, manipulation he finds out that there's a lot more than meets the eye.
 Can he find his daughter, and get back his perfect happy family he has dreamed of after all these years or will he be crushed by this awful world too?

 Note: This is a very spoiler-heavy movie with many plot-twists and surprises.
 Only uncover them if you really believe you can handle them.

 All character tropes go to the character page!

 For the other film by the director go to Confessions.

 - All for Nothing: In the very end, after being beaten, shot and kidnapped by the Yakuza (and after dealing out a lot of punishment too), Akikazu still cannot find Kanako.
 As far as we know, she's dead and buried in the snow but he refuses to accept this and keeps searching for her.